-You might have heard of "derivative benefits" or "derivative classification" in discussions of U.S. family-based immigration.
-In a nutshell, derivative benefits flow through the main visa or green card applicant, allowing a spouse or unmarried child under the age of 21 to immigrate at the same time.
-If you are the main applicant, your spouse and children, or "dependents" in immigration parlance, can often receive the same or similar immigration benefits that the U.S. grants you, provided you lawfully maintain those benefits yourself.
+Thus if you are the main applicant, your spouse and children, or "dependents" in immigration parlance, might receive the same or similar immigration benefits that the U.S. grants you, provided you lawfully maintain those benefits yourself.

 Derivative benefits break down roughly into two categories:

-Let us take a look at these two concepts.
+Let us take a look at these two.

-Nonimmigrant visas are granted under U.S. immigration law to foreign nationals who have shown that they intend to stay in the U.S. for a limited time period.
+Nonimmigrant visas are granted under U.S. immigration law to foreign nationals who have shown that they intend to stay in the U.S. for a limited time period for a specific purpose.
 Popular nonimmigrant visa types include the B-1/B-2 visitor, H-1B specialty worker, L-1 intracompany transferee, and TN (for Canadian and Mexican workers).

 The most important thing to note is that nonimmigrant derivative visas are granted and remain valid only if the main, or principal, visa holder's visa is granted and remains valid.

-For example, if an H-1B visa holder is fired from an H-1B position and is unable to find another employer willing to provide sponsorship for a new H-1B, U.S. immigration officials will consider that person as out of status, and, as a consequence, consider any H-4 visa-holding spouse to also be out of status.
+For example, if an H-1B visa holder is fired from an H-1B position and is unable to find another employer willing to provide sponsorship, U.S. immigration officials will consider that person as out of status, and, as a consequence, consider any H-4 visa-holding spouse to also be out of status.

-To qualify for derivative nonimmigrant visas and benefits, you must, in most cases as part of the primary applicants application, submit documents to the relevant U.S. immigration authorities proving your familial relationship.
-These can include, for example, copies of your marriage certificate (for spouses) or copies of your children's long-form birth certificates, listing the main applicant's name as one of the parents.
+To qualify for derivative nonimmigrant visas and benefits, the primary applicant must submit documents to the relevant U.S. immigration authorities proving the familial relationship.
+These can include, for example, copies of the marriage certificate (for spouses) or copies of children's long-form birth certificates, listing the main applicant's name as one of the parents.
 You might need to provide an English translation, as well.

 Derivative benefits for U.S. permanent residence are rooted in the same basic idea: Immigration-related benefits flow to the spouse and children of a principal applicant based on the validity of the principal's eligibility for immigration benefits.

-However, the results vary, depending on the timing of when the principal alien applies for permanent residence and whether, in family-based cases, the immigrants are so-called immediate relatives or preference relatives.
+However, the eventual outcome depends in part on the timing of when the principal alien applies for permanent residence and whether, in family-based cases (as opposed to employment-based ones), the primary immigrants are so-called immediate relatives or preference relatives.
 (For an overview of these categories, see Paths to Permanent Resident Status.)

-In cases where principal aliens are in one of the immigrant visa "preference categories" defined by law (which are subject to annual numerical limits and therefore often involve long waits for a green card), their spouses and unmarried children under the age of 21 are entitled to the same permanent residence visa preference as they (the principal aliens) are.
+In cases where principal applicants are in one of the immigrant visa "preference categories" defined by law (which are subject to annual numerical limits and therefore often involve long waits for a green card, based on "priority date"), spouses and unmarried children under the age of 21 are entitled to the same permanent residence visa preference as the principal applicants are.

 The U.S. Congress put certain limits on derivative benefits.
 A foreign national cannot derive benefits from another who is already receiving derivative benefits.
 The children in the employment-based immigrant example above might be able to derive an immediately available immigrant visa through the principal, but any offspring of those children, or anyone else, cannot derive the same benefit from the children.